-Tanya Selvaratnam is an Emmy-nominated and Webby-winning producer, artist, and activist.
-To see a list of some of the public figures, organizations, and companies with whom Tanya has collaborated over the past twenty years, please visit this link.
+Tanya Selvaratnam is a writer, an actor, an activist, and an Emmy-nominated and Webby-winning producer with more than twenty years of experience working in the areas of arts and social justice.
+She is also an experienced fundraiser, organizer, connector, and public relations strategist.
+To see a list of some of the public figures, organizations, and companies with whom Tanya has collaborated, please visit this link.

 Photo by Amber Mahoney, Dress by Mara Hoffmann